miyako/miyako.github.io/_posts/2019-06-17-notarization.md

 Apart from "iOS Development" and "iOS Distribution" which are obviously not for 4D, there are 5 different certificates types to choose from:

-- Mac Development
+- Mac Development (Mac Developer)
-- Mac App Distribution
+- Mac App Distribution (3rd Party Mac Developer Application)
-- Mac Installer Distribution
+- Mac Installer Distribution (3rd Party Mac Developer Installer)
 - Developer ID Application
 - Developer ID Installer